nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 ### The `getGooglePersonalization` command
 Quantcast v1 implements the command `getGooglePersonalization` to specifically handle consent given to Google.
+It invokes the callback once the user has confirmed their consent.
 This command no longer exists in v2 as Google will be listed as an IAB vendor.

 The `getGooglePersonalization` command was mostly used for [DFP](DFP.md).